I believe that healthcare is a universal right. Regardless of income or location, every North Carolinian is entitled to basic healthcare.

 Healthcare is a universal right, and abortion is healthcare.
 However, this year we have witnessed a coordinated attack against women's healthcare in North Carolina and in many other state legislatures across our country.
 In North Carolina, legislators introduced legislation that would ban abortion after 13 weeks of pregnancy (HB 28), interfere in conversations between women and their doctors (H 22), criminalize healthcare procedures (HB 54), and peddle false information about "reversing abortions."
 (HB 53).
 These legislative attacks stigmatize abortion and vilify doctors and nurses who provide necessary medical care.
 I promise to fight against legislation like this as your representative in the NC House.

 I understand that the decision to have an abortion is deeply personal.
 As your NC House Representative, I am working to make sure that the General Assembly stays out of examination rooms.
+With the recent SCOTUS decision to Roe v.
+Wade, it is more important than ever to have pro-choice state legislators.
+I recently filed legislation with my House colleagues to fully codify Roe v.
+Wade into North Carolina law, so that patients are protected in our state despite the Supreme Court decision.
 We must protect a woman's right to speak with her doctor openly and freely.
 In short, I promise to fight for women's reproductive rights at every turn.
 We cannot back down when our rights to healthcare and bodily autonomy are at stake.

 Racism is systemic in our nation, but systemic racism doesn’t start or end with policing.
 The legacy of slavery and Jim Crow persist.
 American history continues to privilege “whiteness” in access to quality education, decent jobs, livable wages, homeownership, retirement benefits, and wealth.
 Black people have worse health, economic and educational outcomes because our society has limited their access to opportunity through policies that uplift white Americans over their peers of color.
 We will never overcome these unjust inequalities until we confront the racism built within our society.